tarioch/beancounttools/README.rst

 ::

-  from tariochbctools.importers.transferwiseimport importer as twimp CONFIG = [twimp.Importer()]
+  from tariochbctools.importers.transferwise import importer as twimp CONFIG = [twimp.Importer()]

 Create a file called transferwise.yaml in your import location (e.g. download folder).